ondrej-zary/carps-cups/README.md

 (at least MF5730 and D320) too - the first document prints but nothing more is printed until the printer is turned off and on again.

+Seems that the printer gets confused by repeated (re)attaching of the usblp module caused by libusb using the same device.
+There's an easy workaround - blacklist usblp module (if you don't need it for other printers) by creating a file /etc/modprobe.d/usblp-blacklist.conf containing:

+    blacklist usblp

+If the modules is already loaded, unload it:

+    $ sudo rmmod usblp

-The solution is to set printer URI to the usblp device, e.g. "file:///dev/usb/lp0".
+Another workaround is to set printer URI to the usblp device, e.g. "file:///dev/usb/lp0".
 For this to work, file: device URIs must be enabled in CUPS configuration:
 (/etc/cups/cups-files.conf)